There is no magical pain relief spray to ease customer pain points. Every challenge needs your undivided attention. Period.

 A slow and inefficient customer support process can only leave your customers further agitated.
 Most online businesses make the grave mistake of taking too much time to respond to customer concerns and queries.
 The result?
 Customers disappear into thin air.

-Around 69% of online shoppers in the United States prefer to shop with retailers that offer consistent customer service both online and offline.
+Around customer churn in the United States prefer to shop with retailers that offer consistent customer service both online and offline.

 To further boost your overall support process, you can use ProProfs’ cloud-based help desk software.
 This will help you integrate multiple customer-facing email addresses into a single platform and significantly reduce support tickets.